AbdulrahmanFiala/Tayeb-Mainnet/config/README.md

 ### `halaCoins.json`
 Single source of truth for all Initial Hala Coins configuration.
 This file:
-- Defines all 16 Initial Hala Coins with metadata
+- Defines the canonical list of compliant assets with metadata
+- Supports per-asset `variants` so bridged/flavoured tokens can inherit metadata from their parent while providing unique symbols and addresses
-- Stores deployed token contract addresses (updated by `deploy-tokens.ts`)
+- Stores deployed token contract addresses (updated by deployment or sync scripts)
 - Can be imported by both backend scripts and frontend

 ### `deployedContracts.json`